-4. You’re not limited to the value of the vehicle
+4. Not limited to the vehicle value

 “My tip is always to borrow a little more than you need to purchase the vehicle,” says Robert Campbell, an analyst at WithumSmith+Brown, an accounting and consulting firm.
 He adds, “I always figure I need a few hundred dollars of the extra do-it-yourself type of repairs.”